 \begin{itemize} \item The API functions for the \emph{CEL atomic data} developed in the IDL programming language were designed to easily read \emph{collision strengths} (\(\Omega_{ij}\)) and \emph{transition probabilities} (\(A_{ij}\)) of given ions, which can be used to derive electron temperatures, electron densities, and ionic abundances from measured fluxes of collisionally excited lines.
-The CEL data include energy levels (\(E_{j}\)), collision strengths (\(\Omega_{ij}\)), and transition probabilities (\(A_{ij}\)) from the CHIANTI database version 5.2 (Landi et al. (2006)), version 6.0 (Dere et al. (2009)), and version 7.0 (Landi et al. (2012)), which were compiled according to the atomic data used in the FORTRAN program \texttt{MOCASSIN} (Ercolano et al. (2003); Ercolano, Barlow, and Storey (2005); Ercolano et al. (2008)).
-The CEL data also include a collection compiled based on the atomic data used in the Python package \texttt{pyNeb} for spectral analysis (Luridiana, Morisset, and Shaw (2015)). \item The API functions for the \emph{RL atomic data} developed in IDL were designed to provide easy access to \emph{effective recombination coefficients} (\(\alpha_{\rm eff}\)) and \emph{branching ratios} (\(Br\)) of recombination lines of given ions.
-The RL data include effective recombination coefficients for C II (Davey, Storey, and Kisielius (2000)), N II (Escalante and Victor (1990)), O II (Storey (1994); Liu et al. (1995)), and Ne II (Kisielius et al. (1998)), which were compiled based on the atomic data in \texttt{MOCASSIN}.
-The RL data also include hydrogenic ions for Z=1 to 8 (Storey and Hummer (1995)), effective recombination coefficients for H, He, C, N, O, and Ne ions (Pequignot, Petitjean, and Boisson (1991)), effective recombination coefficients for He I (Porter et al. (2012); Porter et al. (2013)), effective recombination coefficients for N II (Fang, Storey, and Liu (2011); Fang, Storey, and Liu (2013)), and effective recombination coefficients for O II (Storey, Sochi, and Bastin (2017)). \end{itemize}
+The CEL data include energy levels (\(E_{j}\)), collision strengths (\(\Omega_{ij}\)), and transition probabilities (\(A_{ij}\)) from the CHIANTI database version 5.2 \citep{Landi:2006}, version 6.0 \citep{Dere:2009}, and version 7.0 \citep{Landi:2012}, which were compiled according to the atomic data used in the FORTRAN program \texttt{MOCASSIN} \citep{Ercolano:2003,Ercolano:2005,Ercolano:2008}.
+The CEL data also include a collection compiled based on the atomic data used in the Python package \texttt{pyNeb} for spectral analysis \citep{Luridiana:2015}. \item The API functions for the \emph{RL atomic data} developed in IDL were designed to provide easy access to \emph{effective recombination coefficients} (\(\alpha_{\rm eff}\)) and \emph{branching ratios} (\(Br\)) of recombination lines of given ions.
+The RL data include effective recombination coefficients for C II \citep{Davey:2000}, N II \citep{Escalante:1990}, O II \citep{Storey:1994,Liu:1995}, and Ne II \citep{Kisielius:1998}, which were compiled based on the atomic data in \texttt{MOCASSIN}.
+The RL data also include hydrogenic ions for Z=1 to 8 \citep{Storey:1995}, effective recombination coefficients for H, He, C, N, O, and Ne ions \citep{Pequignot:1991}, effective recombination coefficients for He I \citep{Porter:2012,Porter:2013}, effective recombination coefficients for N II \citep{Fang:2011,Fang:2013}, and effective recombination coefficients for O II \citep{Storey:2017}. \end{itemize}